mercadopago/devsite-docs/guides/sdks/official/java/cards.en.md

 ## Get card

-Check the reference information for a saved card associated with a customer.
+You can consult the reference information of a stored card associated with a customer using the SDK below.
+For details of the request parameters, check the  [Get Card](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/reference/cards/_customers_customer_id_cards_id/get) API.

 [[[
 ```java